 The great thing about being a freelancer is you don’t have to take on work you find boring.
 I’ve learned that I usually earn a higher hourly rate on projects I enjoy.
 So I try to fill my schedule up with assignments that excite me.
 I only take work I’m less interested in if I need the extra cash.

 Another factor to consider before you accept work is whether or not the project aligns with your business goals.
 If you’re trying to increase your income, you may not want to accept work that pays your current rate.
 Likewise, if you’re trying to gain clips for your portfolio, ghostwriting gigs may not be a good fit.

 If you’re not hard up for work, consider whether or not a project will help you advance your career or meet your financial goals before you say yes.

 It’s ok to go outside of your comfort zone a bit and take on challenging projects.
 But if you don’t have the skills necessary to complete a job, it’s probably best to pass on it, especially if you already have a full schedule.

-As a freelance blog writer, I wouldn’t take on a whitepaper because it’s not my specialty.
-Although employees often learn on the job, it’s usually not profitable for freelancers to take on projects that aren’t in their wheelhouse.
-Focusing on areas you’re experienced in allows you to complete your projects faster and earn more money.
+For example, I don’t take on whitepaper projects because they’re not my specialty.
+Although employees often learn on the job, it’s usually not profitable for freelancers to take on projects outside of their wheelhouse.
+Focusing on areas you have experience in allows you to complete your projects faster and earn more money.

-If a client asks me to write about a topic that’s outside my niche, I usually refer another writer who specializes in that area.
-This helps build rapport with both the client and freelancer I referred, so they may send me work that’s more aligned with my skillset in the future.
+If a client asks me to write about a topic outside my niche, I usually refer another writer who is an expert in that area.
+Doing this helps build rapport with both the client and freelancer I referred, so they may send me gigs that are more aligned with my skillset in the future.